danielchim/heost-gdd/10pgdd/how-to-play.md

     In the cops team, the roles are more simple: as there are only officers and swat team.
 Officers can chose their gadgets as different "heros", similar to robbers.

+### Outfits

+Players can get unique outfits for their players inside the game.
+Outfits are purchasable in clothing store and paid by dollars.
+This include hats, shirts, trousers and shoes.
+If possible outfit packs are available for player to purchase.

+## Inventory

+Players will have a inventory system for the players, apartment and vehicles.

 ## Locations

 During the game heist, players will visit multiple places in the map.